Alonso-pixel/Alonso-pixel/README.md

 - 👋 Hi, I’m @Alonso-pixel
 - 👀 I’m interested in Software Architecture and Development...
 - 🌱 I’m currently learning JavaScript, React, Distributed Systems and Cloud Computing.
-- 💞️ I’m looking to collaborate on a Proyecto on WebDev
+- 💞️ I’m looking to collaborate on a Proyect on WebDev
 - 📫 How to reach me: kreitos_05@outlook.com

 <!---